-Prospective writing majors must take 206 and either 207 or 208
+Prospective writing majors must take 206 and either 207 or 208.

+ENGLISH 202-0 Introduction to Creative Writing Forms and techniques of poetry, fiction, and creative nonfiction.
 ENGLISH 206-0 Reading and Writing Poetry Forms and techniques of verse.
-May not be taken earlier than spring quarter of the first year.
+May not be taken earlier than winter quarter of the first year.
 Seniors may enroll only with department consent.